IVCM HERITAGE SIPP

 Contributions can be paid after age 75, however they are not a relievable contribution and cannot qualify for tax relief.

-Yes, you can pay into more than one pension scheme at any time but contributions to all schemes count towards the annual allowance.
+Yes, you can pay into more than one pension scheme at any time but contributions to all schemes during the current tax year count towards the annual allowance.
 Total contributions are therefore important to consider so that the annual allowance charge does not apply.
-You may have the option to carry forward any unused annual allowance from the 2014-2015 tax year to the current year’s annual allowance.
+You may have the option to carry forward any unused annual allowance from the previous three tax years to the current year’s annual allowance.
 This will give you a higher amount of available annual allowance to use for that year.

 It is also important to note that from the 2015-2016 tax year onwards you may be subject to the (MPAA) money purchase annual allowance instead of the annual allowance and so your input across all pension schemes in relation to contributions is important.